dominicgaliano/galiano-personal-site/README.md

 ---

+## November 14, 2022

+Today I decided to go ahead and scrap the React plans.
+I just think that it is totally over-engineering the problem.
+Instead, I'm going to use this project as an opportunity to get more familiar with vanilla HTML, CSS, and JS.

 ## November 12, 2022

 Today I begin building the website.
 I am following the following [tutorial](https://www.youtube.com/watch?v=_oO4Qi5aVZs&ab_channel=JavaScriptMastery) as a guide.
 In this tutorial I learned about using vite when developing a React project to improve the speed of development.
 I am using [Tailwind CSS](https://tailwindcss.com/) as a CSS framework.